 - Major classifications of bacteria by shape: bacilli (rod-shaped); spirilli (spiral shaped); cocci (spherical); eubacteria; archaea

-- Eubacteria is the bacteria we encounter every day, while Archaea is the bacteria that inhabits extreme environments (high salt, temperature, or chemicals).
+- Eubacteria are the bacteria we encounter every day, while Archaea are the prokaryotes that inhabit extreme environments (high salt, temperature, or chemicals).

 - Presence of cell wall in bacteria: bacterial cell wall is made of peptidoglycan, a polysaccharide-protein molecule.
 In contrast, plant cell wall is made of cellulose and fungi cell wall is made of chitin.

 - Flagellar propulsion, mechanism